-Ondo Commissioner Resigns Hours after Redeployment
+Ondo Commissioner Resigns Hours After Redeployment

 Fidelis David in Akure

-Hours after she was redeployed as Commissioner from the Ondo State Ministry of Water and Sanitation to the Ministry of Physical Planning and Urban Development, Mrs Yetunde Adeyanju, has resigned her appointment.
+The former Ondo State Commissioner of Water and Sanitation, Mrs. Yetunde Adeyanju, on Wednesday resigned her appointment hours after she was redeployed to the Ministry of Physical Planning and Urban Development by the State Governor, Mr. Oluwarotimi Akeredolu (SAN).

-The State governor, Oluwarotimi Akeredolu, had on Wednesday during the inauguration of two new Commissioners, announced the redeployment of Adeyanju and a few others in a cabinet reshuffle.

-In the letter of resignation, obtained by THISDAY on Thursday, Adeyanju said she wanted to explore other endeavours outside politics for now, hence the need for her decision.
+Adeyanju stated in her letter of resignation, which was obtained by THISDAY yesterday, that she wanted to explore other endeavours outside politics for now.

 The letter reads: “I hereby resign my appointment as a Commissioner in Ondo State with immediate effect.
 My decision is predicated on a personal conviction to explore other endeavours outside politics for now.